 - Add ginger and garlic, and cook for one minute.

-Did you try this paleo mongolian beef, or did you make the Whole30 mongolian beef version?
+Did you try this recipe?
 What did you think?
 Leave me a comment below with your thoughts!

 Note- This post contains some affiliate links which earn me a small commission, but at no extra charge to you.
 Thank you for your support!